ThanhLam2396/Problem01/README.md

 ### Logs Centralization System

 Centralized syslog built on top of Opensearch, Lamdar, Firehouse, and S3 (we can use other components in AWS)
-- Firehouse and Lamda: will support getting logs from Frontdoor, filtering, converting and storing it to S3.
+- Firehouse and Lamda: will support getting logs from CloudFront, filtering, converting and storing it to S3.
 Also push logs to Opensearch.
-- S3 will be the store of logs pulled from Firehouse or any other component that supports storing logs to S3.
+- S3 will be the store of logs pushed from Firehouse or any other component that supports storing logs to S3.
 - Opensearch will be used to querylogs and visualize it on the Dashboard.
 It can also support triggering an alert if a necessary log appears.
 Often used to alert audit logs, to prevent security problems at the earliest.

 ## SUMMARY: